Nageswar-Sahoo/Computer-Vision-Project/S5/README.md

     Estimated Total Size (MB): 0.44

-    1 - Target:

-         1 - Add Batch-norm to increase model efficiency and make learning easier. if there is overfitting, Add Regularization with the help of  Dropout , which interns help us in reducing overfitting

     2 - Results:

          1 - Parameters: 6,864
          2 - Best Training Accuracy: 99.02
          3 - Best Test Accuracy: 99.28

     3 - Analysis:

              1 - We could see batch-norm help us in enhancing the model efficiency